G-ram/HAWK/README.md

 ####2.6.A CSS Selector Patterns

 HAWK implements a limited syntax of the standard W3 definition of CSS selectors.
-A CSS selector contains special syntax used to find elements in an HTML document which match particular criteria criteria.
-In HAWK, a CSS selectors patterns consists of CSS selector enclosed by @ symbols which are themselves enclosed by brackets.
+A CSS selector contains special syntax used to find elements in an HTML document which match particular criteria.
+In HAWK, a CSS selector pattern consists of a CSS selector enclosed by @ symbols which are themselves enclosed by brackets.

-	[@ css-selector @]{
+	[@ css-selector @]
-		/*action*/
-	}

 #####2.6.A.1 CSS Selectors

-A CSS selector consists of one ore more simple selector sequences chained by combinators.
+A CSS selector consists of one or more simple selector sequences chained by combinators.
 See below for details on simple selector sequences and combinators.

 *css-selector*:

-* *simple-selector-sequence*
+- *simple-selector-sequence*
-* *simple-selector-sequence combinator css-selector*
+- *simple-selector-sequence combinator css-selector*

 #####2.6.A.2 Simple Selector Sequences